 It means some days sitting on the couch and looking out the window, or laying on the floor staring at the ceiling for hours, because you are in a “flight mode” and are literally paralyzed.
 It means staring at your laptop when you need to be doing research as if somewhere in the deep dark abyss what you need will jump out at you.
 It means sitting down to write and feeling no impulse to get it out of your head onto paper, even though you really want to.
 It means wanting to hold your thoughts sacred and private, because you trust not the world to receive them in love, nor yourself to convey them with precision and clarity, because in fact most of the time there is no sense to be made of them.

 It means I have made questionable, if not what others would damn as immoral choices and decisions.
 It means I have kept the company of people who could/would never commit to me, because in fact I have been unable to commit to anyone myself.
 It means I have often gravitated towards and loved most, what would never be fully available to me, what would never do more than bring me fleeting moments of happiness and/or pleasure.
-It means in order to not feel so alone, I have shared my sacred space with those who would do me more harm than good, simply to feel some sort of connection.
+It means in order to not feel so alone, I have shared my sacred space with those who would do me more harm than good, simply to feel some sort of connection, although I’m working on my boundaries and spend far more time alone today.

 It means spending a lifetime trying to justify, explain, makes some sense of, clarify, align, excuse and apologize for, all the many women I am.
 All the many women I am–the many I have rejected myself, because they weren’t all in alignment, instead of knowing they actually all existed in harmony to carry me through the valley of life, when and as needed.
 Parallel lives, all meant to lead me on my way, when at times, all I wanted to do was stop, just stop all of it.